 - Start early (4 weeks before moving)

 - Pack small decorative items (3 weeks before)

 - Do the kitchen (1 week)

 - Disassemble the furniture and pack the bathroom (1 day before moving)

 It is four weeks before your move.
 Ideally, you need to start boxing up everything that you do not use often.
 Some of the candidates for this are everything that is in the garage, basement, and attic.
 You will need to invest some time into decluttering, as well, so it is best to start early and give yourself plenty of time.
-Of course, if you want to hire Homegrown Moving Company to do it for you, that is also an option.
+Of course, if you want to hire Homegrown Moving and Storage Company to do it for you, that is also an option.
 Professional packing help will free up a lot of your time, that you can use for something else.

 Basically, if your time is more valuable than what you are paying the moving company for, it is always better to hire than to do it by yourself.
 Simple as that.

 Packing tips for long distance move – 3 weeks before